verifa/website/posts/jabra-devops-case-study.md

 ---
 type: Case
 title: Providing DevOps expertise at Jabra
-subheading: Verifa continues to help Jabra on their journey towards DevOps for their new Android-based video collaboration products.
+subheading: Verifa continues to help Jabra on their DevOps journey for their new Android-based video collaboration products.
 authors:
 - ckurowski
 - arigo